Mendocino County Line: Content

 The song is a ballad about a love that couldn't last.
 The song references Mendocino County, California.

 Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably, saying that when Womack sings the chorus, "there's a tender, almost epic feeling to her heartache."
 Regarding Nelson, she states that he "imbues each line with the kind of emotional integrity that has become his trademark."
 She concludes her review by calling the song "absolutely magical."
 Mario Tarradel of The Dallas Morning News described the song and wrote, "They do sound good together; their voices complement each other like leather softened by lace."

 Music video

 The music video was directed by Mark Seliger.
 It was not filmed anywhere near Mendocino County.
-Instead, it was filmed at Willie Nelson's Luck, Texas property.
+Instead, it was filmed at Willie Nelson's Luckenbach, Texas, property.

 Chart performance

 "Mendocino County Line" debuted at number 53 on the U.S. Billboard Hot Country Singles & Tracks for the week of January 26, 2002.